 Soft orthotics are generally used to absorb shock, increase balance, and take pressure off uncomfortable or sore spots.
 They are usually effective for diabetic, arthritic, and deformed feet.
 Soft orthotics are typically made up of soft, cushioned materials so that they can be worn against the sole of the foot, extending from the heel past the ball of the foot, including the toes.
 Like rigid orthotics, soft orthotics are also made from a mold after a podiatrist takes a plaster cast or other kind of image of the foot.

 Semi-rigid orthotics provide foot balance for walking or participating in sports.
 The typical semi-rigid orthotic is made up of layers of soft material, reinforced with more rigid materials.
 Semi-rigid orthotics are often prescribed for children to treat flatfoot and in-toeing or out-toeing disorders.
 These orthotics are also used to help athletes mitigate pain while they train and compete.

 Orthotics generally take two - three weeks to be custom made for your feet.
 You can schedule a consultation with Dr. Rogers by calling our Wilmette office.
 We're located conveniently on the North Shore by the Lake.

-For more information on Orthotics in the North Shore, Wilmette, Evanston, and Skokie, IL area call and Wilmette Foot and Ankle Clinic (847) 256-4434!
+For more information on Orthotics in the North Shore, Wilmette and Evanston, IL area call and Wilmette Foot and Ankle Clinic (847) 256-4434!